-The Short Term Educational Programme (STEP) city-wide service provides free educational courses that are designed to help with a range of mental health conditions.
+The Short Term Educational Programme (STEP) is a city-wide service providing free educational courses designed to help with a range of mental health conditions.

 Our aim is to work with you to build your confidence, develop positive coping strategies and help your reach your goals.